No Results Found

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.

-Accounting 101: Understand How Royalties Impact Your Business
+Royalty Accounting 101: How Royalties Impact Your Business

-There are two basic accounting statements that can illustrate the impact of transactions like royalties on your business.
+There are two basic royalty accounting statements that can illustrate the impact of transactions like royalties on your business.
 First, there are income statements, which will show how they affect your company’s profitability.
 Second, there are balance sheets, which will show how they affect your company’s value.

 Each of these statements has two key elements.
 Income statements comprise of revenue accounts, which show the money coming in to your business; and expense accounts, which show the money going out.
 The difference between the two is your profitability.
 On a balance sheet, there are assets – the things that add value to your business, like cash; and liabilities – the things that detract value from your business.
 Liabilities include royalties that are due to be paid.

 All of your financial transactions make a difference to your accounts – but it’s not always clear whether they increase or decrease the value of your business.
-To help understand this better, let’s take an example of accounting in five steps.
+To help understand this better, let’s take an example of royalty accounting in five steps.

-Step one: Sales
+Step 1: Sales

 One of your books – we’ll call it The Guide to Better Royalty Management – is selling well.
 Your distributor has told you that it has sold 10,000 copies and earned $100,000 in revenue.
 This has two implications for your accounts: